Tutorial: Binding C++ Functions and Classes to Python using Cython

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31 32 33 34 35 36 37 38 39 40 41 from libcpp.vector cimport vectorfrom functions cimport prim, fib, matmul, matrixdef getNPrimes (int n ): """ Get the first n prime numbers. """ cdef vector[int ] primes = prim(n) return primes def getNFibonacci (int n ): """ Get the first n Fibonacci numbers. """ cdef vector[int ] res = fib(n) return res def matMul (vector[vector[int ]] A, vector[vector[int ]] B ): """ Multiply two matrices. """ cdef vector[vector[int ]] res = matmul(A, B) return res cdef class PyMatrix : cdef matrix _matrix def __init__ (self ): self._matrix = matrix() def mul (self, vector[vector[int ]] A, vector[vector[int ]] B ): return self._matrix.mul(A, B) def transpose (self, vector[vector[int ]] A ): return self._matrix.transpose(A)

-Building the Extension Create a setup.py
+Building the Extension Create a setup.py file to build the Cython extension:

 1 2 3 4 5 6 from setuptools import setupfrom Cython.Build import cythonizesetup( ext_modules=cythonize("functions.pyx" ) )